M.A. FREQUENTLY ASKED QUESTIONS (FAQs)

-This is a General MA degree, therefore there is a limit of no more than three courses in any one area of specialization (e.g., clinical).
-There is no opportunity for supervised clinical training, but there are opportunities to conduct research on clinical topics with the faculty.
+This is a general MA degree, therefore there is a limit of no more than three courses in any one area of specialization (e.g., clinical).
+There is limited opportunity for supervised clinical training, though some students assist with therapy as part of research or conduct research on clinical topics.
 Many students work in applied settings while in the MA program.
 Washington DC has an extensive psychological community with employment opportunities in psychology related work.

 10. How long will it take to get the MA degree?

+Virtually all students take two (sometime more) years to really optimize their experience in the program.
+Over this two year period one can get a significant research experience and work in the field.
 While difficult, it is theoretically possible to complete the degree in three semesters.
-However, virtually all students take two (sometime more) years to really optimize their experience in the program.
-Over this two year period one can get a significant research experience and work in the field.
 Typically it is preferable to not rush through the program to really benefit from the opportunities that are created with the General MA program.